Utah State University: Modernization and expansion (1980–2000)

 By the late 20th century, Utah State sought to broaden its national reach beyond its regional mission.
-Under President George H. Emert (1992–2000), the university’s endowment grew from $7 million to $80 million, and research funding reached new highs.
+Under President George H. Emert (1992–2000), the university's endowment grew from $7 million to $80 million, and research funding reached new highs.
 During this period, USU strengthened its statewide distance education system and began transitioning to digital research and online learning technologies.

 Twenty-first century and present day (2000–present)

 The Merrill-Cazier Library, completed in 2005.

 Under President Stan L. Albrecht, Utah State expanded its research partnerships and global collaborations, including initiatives in China, Saudi Arabia, and Peru.
 The Merrill-Cazier Library opened in 2005, followed by several new research and classroom facilities.
 In 2010, USU acquired both the Swaner Preserve and EcoCenter near Park City and the College of Eastern Utah, extending its statewide reach.
 In 2012, USU concluded a $400 million fundraising campaign—the largest in its history.

-From 2017 to 2023, President Noelle E. Cockett became USU’s first female president, expanding statewide programs and research capacity while addressing campus safety and inclusion.
+From 2017 to 2023, President Noelle E. Cockett became USU's first female president, expanding statewide programs and research capacity while addressing campus safety and inclusion.
 She was succeeded by Elizabeth R. Cantwell (2023–2025), whose tenure was marked by fiscal and administrative controversy prior to her departure to lead Washington State University.

-Following an interim term under Alan L. Smith, the Utah Board of Higher Education appointed Brad L. Mortensen, former president of Weber State University, as Utah State’s 18th president on October 30, 2025.
-Mortensen’s administration, beginning November 10, 2025, has emphasized fiscal accountability, academic restructuring, and statewide access initiatives.
+Following an interim term under Alan L. Smith, the Utah Board of Higher Education appointed Brad L. Mortensen, former president of Weber State University, as Utah State's 18th president on October 30, 2025.
+Mortensen's administration, beginning November 10, 2025, has emphasized fiscal accountability, academic restructuring, and statewide access initiatives.

 Campus and locations

-Utah State University operates a system of campuses throughout Utah, with Utah State Extension offices in all 29 counties.

-Utah State also owns, manages, or operates within several agricultural, equestrian, botanical, and ecological sites across Utah, including the Bastian Agricultural Center (South Jordan), the USU Botanical Center (Kaysville), the Ogden Botanical Gardens (Ogden), the Sam Skaggs Family Equine Education Center (Wellsville), and the Swaner Preserve and EcoCenter (Park City).